dami2106/minihack-project/README.md

-# MiniHack The Planet Project
+# Project: MiniHack The Planet
 ## Code done by Damion, Michaela, Gavin

 ### How to run the code: